f

 #4

-ADN DE champion : Téo Andant
+CHAMPION'S DNA : Téo Andant

 In this fourth episode, we welcome Téo Andant.
 He is 24 years old, born in Nice, living near Menton, and holds a membership with AS Monaco athletics.
 At the 2023 World Championships in Budapest, he clinched the silver medal alongside his teammates from Team France.
 This achievement puts him on a good path for the Paris Olympics, where he and his friends dream of shining.